8LWXpg/ptr/README.md

 Arguments:
   <NAME>  The name of the plugin, can be anything
-  <REPO>  The GitHub repository identifier or url of the plugin
+  <REPO>  The GitHub repository identifier or URL of the plugin

 Options:
   -v, --version <VERSION>  The target version of the plugin